Murom: Administrative and municipal status

 Within the framework of administrative divisions, Murom serves as the administrative center of Muromsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the City of Murom — an administrative unit with the status equal to that of the districts.
 As a municipal division, the territory of the City of Murom together with nine rural localities in Muromsky District are incorporated as Murom Urban Okrug.

 Economy

 Murom has since 1941 played host to the JSC Murom instrument making plant (MIMP) which produces the means of initiation and ignition of ammunition, as well as various pyrotechnic devices.
 It is a subsidiary of Rostec State Corporation.
-The MIMP was sanctioned on 23.06.2023 in the EU's 11th package of sanctions in response to Russia's invasion of Ukraine.